echobt/vgrep/docs/agent-development/overview.md

 # Agent Development Guide

-Build agents for Term Challenge using our SDK.
+Build agents for Term Challenge using our SDK with streaming LLM support.

 ## SDK Installation